 Greg routinely acts as lead counsel on high-profile, complex transactions with intricate deal structures and issues, and relishes crafting creative documents and solutions.
 He focuses on crux issues in transactions and brings an insightful, measured approach to even the most perplexing problems.

-Greg is the current Vice Chairman of the Board of Directors of the World Forestry Center, and is the lead Schwabe lawyer working on sustainable forestry, land stewardship and rural development issues out of the firm’s office in Wallowa County, Oregon.
+Greg is currently on the Board of Directors of the World Forestry Center, and is the lead Schwabe lawyer working on sustainable forestry, land stewardship and rural development issues out of the firm’s office in Wallowa County, Oregon.
 He is the principal author of the “Forestland, Timber and Forest Products” chapter in the Oregon State Bar Oregon Real Estate Deskbook.

 During a two-year hiatus from Schwabe, Greg served as legal counsel for the State of Koror, Republic of Palau in Micronesia.
 While in Palau, he drafted environmental, natural resources and other laws and regulations, and handled various real estate, marine and other natural resources matters.
 He also argued before the Supreme Court of the Republic of Palau and acted as general counsel for Koror State.

 - Represented a timber investment management company in the acquisition of 1.55 million acres of timberland located in Texas, Louisiana, Georgia and Alabama, involving approximately 1.38 million fee acres and approximately 175,000 acres of leasehold property.

 - Served as lead counsel for a timber investment management company in the disposition of 111,967 acres of timberlands in Mendocino County, California and related rights and property.

 - Served as real estate and natural resources counsel for North America’s largest manufacturer of hardwood plywood and hardwood veneer products, which operates facilities throughout the United States and Canada.